Kajabi/kajabi-guides/titles-for-developers.md

   of basic MVC, ActiveRecord, etc.
 * Occasional issues following patterns and approaches within existing code bases.
 * Able to handle routine customer support and maintenance backend issues, may need help at times.
-* Usually less than 3 years of experience being a professional programmer in the specific domain.
+* Usually less than 3 years of experience being a professional developer in SaaS web applications.

 ## Developer